html { font-size: 16px; }

 Multiple European laws will oblige companies to report on product sustainability data.
 This could include aspects like preferred materials, repairability and durability.

-C. When to exchange sustainability data?
+When to exchange sustainability data?

-There are two possible moments throughout the year to exchange sustainability data, depending on whether it is viewed as part of the ordering data or the product content data.
+With regard to the product level, there are two possible moments throughout the year to exchange sustainability data, depending on whether it is viewed as part of the ordering data or the product content data.

 Please speak to your retail partner about their preferred timeline.